codeigniter4/CodeIgniter4/user_guide_src/source/libraries/throttler.rst

 Rate Limiting
 *************

-The Throttler class does not do any rate limiting or request throttling on its own, but is the key to making one work.
-An example :doc:`Filter </incoming/filters>` is provided that implements very simple rate limiting at one request per second per IP address.
+The Throttler class does not do any rate limiting or request throttling on its own but is the key to making one work.
+An example :doc:`Filter </incoming/filters>` is provided that implements a very simple rate limiting at one request per second per IP address.
 Here we will run through how it works, and how you could set it up and start using it in your application.